-- Make your first cut 1/3 of the way through the bottom of the limb. - Next make a second cut all the way through the limb. - Finish the pruning operation by using an overcut so that the stump of the limb protrudes 1 to 2 inches from the trunk of the tree.
+- Make your first cut 1/3 of the way through the bottom of the limb. - Next make a second cut all the way through the limb. - Finish the pruning operation by using an overcut so that the stump of the limb protrudes 1 to 2 inches (3-5 cm) from the trunk of the tree.